zhukovanadezhda/zhukovanadezhda/README.md

 <h1 align="center">Hi 👋🏻, I'm Nadya 👩🏻‍🦰</h1>
 <h3 align="center">I am a bioinformatics student at Université Paris Cité 🎓🔬 & <br> a bioinformatician at the Institute of Psychiatry and Neurosciences of Paris 🧠🧬</h3>
-I am mostly interested in statistics, machine learning and deep learning, computational psychiatry and mental health in general as well as NGS data analysis.
+I am mostly interested in statistics, machine learning and deep learning, computational psychiatry, and mental health in general as well as NGS data analysis.
 Apart from work, I like traveling, film photography, and doing sports.
 I speak English, French, and Russian.
 Feel free to contact me for any reason. <br><br>
 <p align="center"> 📫 How to reach me: <b>nadiajuckova@gmail.com</b> 📫</p>

 <h3 align="center">Connect with me:</h3>